-The Group has established credit quality review process to provide early identification of possible changes in the creditworthiness of counterparties, including regular collateral revisions.
+The Group is applying Early Warning Signals "EWS" approach to provide early identification of possible changes in the creditworthiness of counterparties, including regular collateral revisions.
 Counterparty limits are established by using credit risk rating model, which assigns each counterparty a risk rating.
 Risk ratings are subject to regular revision.
-The credit quality review process allows the Group to assess the potential loss as a result of the risks to which is exposed to and take corrective actions.
+The EWS allows the Group to assess the potential loss as a result of the risks to which is exposed to and take proactive corrective actions.